basheergit/coursera/README.md

 # coursera
 coursera
-# This is repository for codes of Coursera assignmnets for "Proffesional certificate in Data Science" course.
+# This is repository for codes of Coursera assignmnets for "Professional certificate in Data Science" course.